Finding the best resolutions for your family with an experienced family lawyer in Ottawa

 We can provide you with continuity of service by working as a cohesive unit.
 This means when you hire one of our family lawyers, you get the support of our entire team if and when it is needed.
 If your lawyer is away, another of our lawyers will be available to assist you.
 It also means that our legal services and fees will reflect the complexity of your issue.
 Members of our group have appeared before all levels of courts and tribunals, and have contributed to precedents that have helped Canadian family law evolve to meet today’s values.

 The Virtual Family Law Project

-Several of our Family Law lawyers are part of the The Virtual Family Law Project.
+Several of our Family Law lawyers are part of The Virtual Family Law Project.
 The Virtual Family Law Project is a group comprised of Senior Family Law Lawyers in Ottawa who bring their expertise in arbitration, mediation and court processes to permit families to continue to work towards resolution of their family law issues outside of the public court system, using remote technology.

 What is the difference between separation and divorce?

 For family law purposes, the separation of married or common law spouses occurs when at least one them knows for certain that the relationship has ended and there is no hope of reconciliation.
 It is not necessary that both spouses feel the same way, or that the spouse for whom the relationship is over explicitly informs the other spouse of his or her feelings.
 It is important, however, that the spouse for whom the relationship has ended behave consistently with this new reality, in case the date of separation becomes a contested point in resolving any property issues arising from the breakdown of the relationship.